 How Wills and Trusts Differ and Which is the Better Choice for You

-A Last Will and Testament is a document subject to NJ probate
+A Last Will and Testament is the most often used estate planning document

-One question we often hear from clients is about having a Trust prepared instead of a Will so that your family will not need to go through probate in order to receive their inheritance.
-This is, in fact, accurate.
-A Will must be probated after your death to be effective.
-In other words, if you want to avoid probate, a Will may not be the way to go.
-Meanwhile, a fully-funded Trust can eliminate the need to probate your estate because a Trust does not terminate when you die.
-Any assets that are titled in the name of your Trust, at the time of your death, passes to your trust beneficiaries without the need for court approval.
-Some people believe probate can be expensive, time-consuming, difficult to navigate, stressful, and even contentious.
+In my practice, I often hear from clients about having a Trust prepared instead of a Will so that their family will not need to go through probate in order to receive their inheritance.
+This belief is true.
+A Will must be probated in NJ after your death to be effective.
+If you want to avoid probate, a Will may not be the way to go.
+A fully-funded Trust can eliminate the need to probate your estate because a Trust continues on when you die.
+Any assets that are titled in the name of your Trust, at the time of your death, pass to your trust beneficiaries without the need for surrogate or court approval.
+Some people believe probate is expensive, time-consuming, and difficult to navigate.
 This is true in states like New York, California, Vermont (etc.), but not in NJ.
 Probate in NJ is generally easy and cheap so avoiding probate does not alone mean you should use a Trust instead of a Will.
 To learn more about probate in NJ, go to my dedicated NJ probate site by clicking here.

 A Trust can sometimes distribute your estate faster than a Will

-Having a Will, which must go through probate, your estate will not be distributed for a period of time, sometimes 6 to 12 months after death (or longer).
-Oftentimes, families wait over a year before having access to the assets that were left to them.
-This can make things very difficult for the surviving spouse and/or children.
-A Trust, however, can often distribute your estate within 30 to 60 days since the terms of the Trust are not subject to court approval and the trustee can settle the decedent’s estate more quickly.
+Because a Will must go through probate, your estate will not be distributed to beneficiaries for a period of time sometimes (in extreme cases) 6 to 12 months after your death (or longer).
+This delay, if it happens, can make things difficult for a surviving spouse and/or children.
+A Trust, however, can often distribute your estate within 30 to 60 days following death since the terms of the Trust are not subject to court approval and the trustee can settle the decedent’s estate more quickly.
 However, this is not always the case.
 I have been able to probate a Last Will and close out an estate in less than 6 months beginning to end.

 A Trust is a private document

-Clients often ask which is better, a Last Will or a Trust and my answer is that it depends on their unique situation.
+Clients often ask which is better, a Last Will or a Trust and my answer is that it depends on their individual and family makeup.
 Sometimes, a Will makes more sense than a Trust.
 Other times, a client can benefit more from having a Trust than from having a Will.
-A Trust is generally more flexible than a Will.
-But it is usually also more expensive to prepare and administer and requires a number of affirmative actions be taken by the trust maker before it is fully effective in the short term.
+While a Trust is more flexible than a Will, it is also more expensive to prepare and administer and requires a number of affirmative actions be taken by the trust maker before it is fully effective in the short term.
 Because of the many factors involved, it is important to talk to an attorney with extensive estate planning experience to develop the plan best suited for you and your family.

-To discuss the option that is right for you, please call our office today.
-Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org.
+To discuss what estate planning options are right for you, please call our office today.
+Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at email@example.com.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Wills Attorney